ImtiazVision/Devops/DevOps_Objectives.md

 #### DevOps saves the day

 In a DevOps culture, development and operations teams work together to achieve common objectives.
 And they're both measured by the same standards.
 Speed and stability are critical.

+#### With DevOps:
+   - Both development and operations are on the same team.
+   - The aims of development and operations are the same.